SMMUSD to begin formation of dual School Facilities Improvement Districts

 “Challenges in previous bonds was between the relationships between the Santa Monica and Malibu communities,” Upton said.

-Upton says questions the community asked about a potential for dual SFIDs included tax levels and how bonds would work with the imminent split of the soon-to-be two districts.
+Questions community members asked about a potential for dual SFIDs included tax levels and how bonds would work with the imminent split of the soon-to-be two districts.

-A staff member with Upton said that money that comes from a bond in a particular SFID could only be used in that SFID; all Malibu bonds spent in and funded by Malibu, all Santa Monica bonds spent in and funded by Santa Monica.
+A staff member with Upton told the Board that money which comes from a bond in a particular SFID could only be used in that SFID; all Malibu bonds spent in and funded by Malibu, all Santa Monica bonds spent in and funded by Santa Monica.

 “Other than that, they operate like all of our other bonds.
 Not a lot to look into,” the staff member said.